davecparker/code12/API.md

 ### ct.canParseNumber()
 ```
-boolean ct.canParseNumber( String s )
+boolean ct.canParseNumber( String str )
 ```
-If `s` can be converted to (parsed as) a number, then return `true`, otherwise return `false`.
+If `str` can be converted to (parsed as) a number, then return `true`, otherwise return `false`.

 ### ct.formatDecimal()
 ```
-String ct.formatDecimal( double d )
+String ct.formatDecimal( double number )
-String ct.formatDecimal( double d, int numPlaces )
+String ct.formatDecimal( double number, int numPlaces )
 ```
-Return the value of `d` converted to a string.
+Return the value of `number` converted to a string.
 If `numPlaces` is included, then format the output to exactly this many places past the decimal point, rounding or adding extra zeros as necessary.

 ### ct.formatInt()
 ```
-String ct.formatInt( int i )
+String ct.formatInt( int number )
-String ct.formatInt( int i, int numDigits )
+String ct.formatInt( int number, int numDigits )
 ```
-Return the value of `i` converted to a string.
+Return the value of `number` converted to a string.
 If numDigits is included, then format to this many digits, adding leading zeros as necessary.